Jaseci-Labs/jaseci/docs/docs/docs/development/operations/report.md

 # Report

 The `report` command in jac resembles a conventional programming logging function in certain ways.
-The state of each node the walker visits while trarsing will continue to be recorded in this way.
+The state of each node the walker visits while traversing continue to be recorded in this way.

 **Example:**
 ```jac